Spectrum Center: College basketball

+Mixed martial arts

+On January 27, 2018, the arena hosted its first UFC event for UFC on Fox: Jacaré vs. Brunson 2.
+The promotion returned to the arena on May 13, 2023, for UFC on ABC: Rozenstruik vs. Almeida.

 Other events

 In 2012, the Spectrum Center hosted the Democratic National Convention.
 In 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.
 It was scheduled to host the 2017 NBA All-Star Game, but was removed as host on July 21, 2016, due to the league's opposition against North Carolina's Public Facilities Privacy & Security Act signed by then-Governor Pat McCrory.
 The league said consideration for Charlotte to host in 2019 would remain if the North Carolina State Legislature and current Governor Roy Cooper made changes to the act that were satisfactory to the league.
 On May 24, 2017, Charlotte and the arena were officially announced as hosts of the 2019 NBA All-Star Game.
 The arena was originally scheduled to host the 2020 Republican National Convention, but due to the COVID-19 pandemic the event was scaled back with Day 1 events taking place at the Charlotte Convention Center and the remainder of the convention being held virtually.